YixiongDing/UniMelb-Study-Materials/High Integrity Systems Engineering/Notes.md

 1. one x | P(x): P(x) holds for exactly one value x
 2. lone x | P(x): P(x) holds for at most one value x
 3. none x | P(x): P(x) holds for no value x

+## Chapter X — Security and cryptography
+### Learning Outcomes
+1. Informally describe the main security properties of digital signatures, message authentication codes, and cryptographic hash functions.
+2. Understand and analyse the logical trust structure of digital certificates or the properties of public key encryption, and synthesise a model of it in Alloy.
+3. Recall and explain some specific recent examples of security problems caused by the use of weak or poorly implemented cryptography.
+4. Explain at a high level how the Bitcoin protocol works and how certain properties are achieved.

+### Encryption

+- The sender has to “hide” the message for sending, so nobody else can understand it
+    - This is called **encrypting**

+- The receiver has to “un-hide” and recover the message
+    - This is called **decrypting**

+- Public key cryptography is one of the greatest ideas in computer science ever

+### Public-key cryptography

+1. The receiver generates two keys:
+    1. a public key e (for encrypting), and
+    2. a private key d (for decrypting)

+2. She publicises the public key e
+    - People use this for encrypting messages

+3. She keeps the private key d secret
+    - She uses this for decrypting messages

+### SSL/TLS - Secret-key cryptography

+- The Sender
+    1. generates a secret key,
+    2. encrypts a message with the secret key,
+    3. encrypts the secret key with the receiver’s public key, and
+    4. sends the encrypted message and the encrypted key.

+- The receiver
+    1. Uses her private key to decrypt the secret key
+    2. Uses the secret key to decrypt the message

+### RSA - an algorithm for Encryption

+- The receiver thinks of two large prime numbers **p,q**
+    - About 300 digits long
+    - She multiplies them together to get **N = pq**
+    - She generates the public key **e** (almost any **e** will do)
+    - She publicises **(N, e)**.
+This is her full public key.

+- To encrypt message m, compute **m^e mod N** (This means take the remainder when me is divided by N)

+- The receiver can decrypt because she knows p and q
+    - Nobody else can factorise N – the computation takes too long

+### Digital Signatures
+1. Signature = Sign(message, private_key)
+2. Verify(message, signature, public key)

+### Example
+Alice has one **public key** and one **private key**, she wants to send a letter to Bob.
+Firstly, she will **hash** the letter to get a **digest**.
+Then Alice uses her private key to encrypt the digest and then get her **Signature**.
+When Bob gets the package of the letter and the signature, he will use Alice's public key decrypts the signature and get the digest first.
+Then Bob can has the letter, and compare the result with the digest, check if the letter is modified by others.